storacha/piri/docs/setup/upgrading.md

 Before upgrading, ensure you have:
 - ✅ A running Piri installation
-- ✅ Your configuration file (piri-config.toml)
+- ✅ Your configuration file (config.toml)
 - ✅ Access to the Piri server process

 ## Upgrade Process